mmerlyn/tomato-prices/README.md

 - Market area
 - Estimated supply (in tonnes)

-The app returns a **predicted modal price**, allowing farmers and analysts to assess profitability.
+The app returns a **predicted price**, allowing farmers and analysts to assess profitability.

 ## 📂 Files Overview